thefledgedhurricane/thefledgedhurricane.github.io/content/en/authors/admin/_index.md

     awarder: Coursera
     icon: coursera
     summary: |
-      Studied the foundational concepts of neural networks and deep learning, including applications in AI system development.
+      Study of fundamental concepts of neural networks and deep learning, including their applications in AI system development.
   - title: Blockchain Fundamentals
     url: https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals
     date: '2023-07-01'
     awarder: edX
     icon: edx
     summary: |
-      Learned blockchain technology, including Bitcoin mechanics and smart contracts.
+      Training on blockchain technology, including Bitcoin mechanisms and smart contracts.
 ---

 ## About Me

-Ihababdelbasset Annaki is an Assistant Professor at ESEF - UMP, specializing in AI and Virtual Reality applications in neuroscience and education technologies.
-Passionate about interdisciplinary research and mentoring future AI innovators, Ihababdelbasset combines technical expertise with a vision for impactful AI solutions.
+Ihababdelbasset Annaki, Ph.D., and Assistant Professor at ESEF - Mohammed First University, specializes in artificial intelligence and virtual reality.
+His research focuses on their applications in neuroscience and educational technologies.
+Passionate about mentorship and interdisciplinary collaboration, he aims to inspire and train future innovators in AI while delivering impactful and practical solutions.